senaite/senaite.core/docs/development.md

 a simple printing debug SMTP server:

     $ python -m smtpd -n -c DebuggingServer localhost:1025

+In debug mode a copy of the HTML that is meant to be included in the email, will be written to Plone/zinstance/parts/instance/var/[first_ar]_[action].html

 Use the built-in Title and Description indexes and metadatas where possible!